Description

 PE 282B.
 Professional Activities: Older Adult Fitness.
 2 Credits.

 Explores fitness instruction and leadership for older adult populations.
 Provides tools and information needed to design fitness training programs for healthy older individuals and groups.
-Prerequisite: FT 202.
+Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 PE 283.
 Professional Activities: Mind-Body Disciplines.
 2 Credits.